Child protection in Scotland Referrals and investigations

 We provide a number of services which local authorities can refer children and families to.

-A case conference is held if the child is assessed as being at risk of significant harm, so that all of the relevant professionals can share information, identify risks and outline what needs to be done to protect the child.
+A child protection case conference (CPCC) is held if the child is assessed as being at risk of significant harm, so that all of the relevant professionals can share information, identify risks and outline what needs to be done to protect the child.

 Who's involved in a case conference: